benjaminbrindle/benjaminbrindle.github.io/_pages/coursework.md

 A control system is a dynamical system on which one can act through a parameter that can be chosen freely at any point in time.
 In this class, we will be interested in two main problems.
 The first one is controllability, which studies conditions for the existence of controls allowing an initial point to be driven to any other point.
 The second one is optimal control, in which we will study methods to minimize a certain cost over all possible controls, possibly with endpoint constraints.

 **EN.553.701: Real Analysis** - Johns Hopkins University (Fall 2021) <br>
-Fundamental topics in real analysis, such as, Set Theory, The Topology of Euclidean Space, Continuous Mappings, Uniform Convergence, Differentiable Mappings, Inverse & Implicit Function Theorems, Integration Theory, Fourier Series, and Basics of Differential Equations.
+Fundamental topics in real analysis, such as set theory, the topology of Euclidean space, continuous mappings, uniform convergence, differentiable mappings, inverse & implicit function theorems, integration theory, Fourier series, and basics of differential equations.

 **MATH 463: Advanced Probability** - Lehigh University (Spring 2021) <br>
 Measure theoretic foundations; random variables, integration in a measure space, expectations; convergence of random variables and probability measures; conditional expectations; characteristic functions; sums of random variables, limit theorems.